amitbraun/draw-n-go/documentation.md

 ### signUp (POST)
 - Creates a new Users row with SHA‑256 hashed password if username doesn’t already exist.
 - Returns 201 on success; 409 if username is taken.

-### negotiate (GET/POST) - DEPRECATED
-- Placeholder endpoint for SignalR negotiate; currently returns 404 with CORS headers (SignalR not in use).